 Advice on surviving Winter Break, paying for college, facing a deferment and more.

 More advice on surviving the college Winter Break You’re not alone.
 Jan Hoffman explores the issues families face during that first long break of freshman year in this article for the New York Times.
+Also check out my post on having a good holiday break with your college student for Grok Nation.

 Your student’s financial aid package may include a work-study option.
 Andrea Coombes writes in the Wall Street Journal about the pros and cons of the work-study job.

 When your freshman’s first semester was less than expected Over the Winter Break your student may want to talk to you about transferring.
-Read this post by Rebecca Joseph on HuffPost College to help your teen weigh his options, including understanding the transfer process.
+Read this post by Rebecca Joseph on HuffPost College to help your teen weigh their options, including understanding the transfer process.

 Advice for juniors The New Year is a good time to start doing the initial groundwork for the college admissions process.
 College counselor Jessie Brumfiel presents this checklist for high school juniors for January on “The Choice” blog.